t-mullen/hyperhost/README.md

 - Rehost option - Store processed site in localstorage for fast redeployment.

 **Notes:**
-You can host the files in this repo anywhere (even on a file:// domain!) if you don't want to use Github's servers.
+You can host the files in this repo anywhere (even on a file:// domain!) if you don't want to use Github's servers for the initial resources.